 How can I get Cholera?

-You can get Cholera from contaminated food or water.
+You can get this illness from contaminated food or water.
 Although Cholera can spread rapidly in areas where drinking water and sewage are not properly treated, most travellers are at low risk.
 However, the risk increases for relief workers who travel to remote areas and for travellers who do not take adequate food and water precautions.

 Where can I get Cholera?

 Most cases of this illness occur in developing countries.
 There have been outbreaks in Africa, Asia, India, and Central and South America.

 Dukoral® is an oral vaccine that you drink.
 It helps to prevent Cholera caused by v.
 Cholera and Travellers’ Diarrhea caused by enterooxigenic E. coli (ETEC).
 It does not treat Cholera or Travellers’ Diarrhea that has already developed, and it does not prevent diarrhea caused by other organisms.
 Dukoral® does not provide full protection.
 It is rarely recommended specifically for Cholera protection for routine travellers.

 For more info on Dukoral® click here.